dalke/Cedeless/_posts/2023-12-08-avalanche-numbers.md

 Scoring two goals in Game 7 of the Stanley Cup Final will make you pretty memorable.
 I could watch [this one](https://www.youtube.com/watch?v=JfJmtsxuU48) forever.

-EDIT 2024-02-28: Whoops, that one's from Game 5 (says it right in the title), which the Avalanche lost 4–1.
+<span class="lead-in">EDIT 2024-02-28:</span> Whoops, that one's from Game 5 (says it right in the title), which the Avalanche lost 4–1.
 But still: slapshots on the rush are sweet.

 ### #41: Craig Anderson